nexus126/CALAMITA_Text-to-SQL/README.md

 # CALAMITA_Text-to-SQL
-This repository contains the instruction for evaluating Text-to-SQL performances achieved by a language model on Termite Dataset
+This repository contains the instruction for evaluating Text-to-SQL performances achieved by a language model on Termite Dataset.

 # Database Import Procedure: